The-OpenROAD-Project/OpenROAD/src/drt/doc/Distributed.md

 **N.B:** Since we are using google cloud, we set up our shared folder on a VM instance and record its internal IP to be used in later steps.

-## YAML file to run the workers and the load balancer
+## Configuring the cluster

 In the first step, we created a cluster on Google cloud.
-In this step we connect to this cluster and configure it using the yaml configuration file found in this [link](https://github.com/osamahammad21/OpenROAD-K8S/blob/master/balancer_and_workers.yaml).
+In this step we connect to this cluster and configure it.

 ### Connecting to the cluster: